PyconUK/2016.pyconuk.org/news/proposals.md

 ### Cat Lamin, *Why do kids need to code and how can we help?*

-[Cat](https://teachprimarycomputing.wordpress.com) is a maths and computing teacher, with huge enthusiasm for programming and technology, and an awareness of some of the problems in comupting education: "There is a huge disparity between expectations for teaching computing and what teachers actually know how to do".
+[Cat](https://teachprimarycomputing.wordpress.com) is a maths and computing teacher, with huge enthusiasm for programming and technology, and an awareness of some of the problems in computing education: "There is a huge disparity between expectations for teaching computing and what teachers actually know how to do".

 ### Thomas Campbell, *Using Python for National Cipher Challenge*